Over the years we’ve come across far too many customers who’re living in properties with dodgy hot water cylinders.

 Every property uses electricity differently, and, if you’ve recently moved into a new property, it’s likely you’re unaware of how the house uses its power.
 That means it’s crucial for you to pay attention to your power bills, and if they seem strangely high, beware – you could have a hot water issue!

-At Flick we collect half-hourly electricity consumption data for our customers, and graph this in their online portal, so they can see if something’s amiss.
-And because we bill our customers weekly they can identify problems fast!
+At Flick we collect half-hourly electricity consumption data for our customers, and graph this in their online dashboard, so they can see if something’s amiss.

 Just ask Flicksters Shane Livingston and Rebecca Eng.
 Shane, who lives by himself, had weekly power bills of around $50 per week before he was prompted by Flick to have his hot water cylinder checked.
 It turns out broken pipes were the problem, leading to an overworked cylinder and a lot of wasted hot water!
 Since being fixed, Shane’s power bills have dropped down to around $10 per week (wahoo!).